Sydney990123/Prime-number-generator/README.md

 # Prime Number Generator Web Application

 This web application is a Prime Number Generator built with Java and the Spring Boot framework.
 It provides RESTful API to generate prime numbers up to and including a specified number.
-It is also deployed on AWS Elastic Beanstalk.
+It can be accessed locally or via AWS Platform as it is deployed on AWS Elastic Beanstalk.

+The algorithm used to generate the prime numbers is the Segmented Sieve algorithm, which is an optimized version of the Sieve of Eratosthenes that allows for generating prime numbers in a specific range efficiently.

 ## Table of Contents